zenlex/forty/README.md

 One project per branch with sub branches as needed during development.

 'main' is for Readme and other global repo documentation.
+Individual project branches will be pulled to main when functional.